ynput/ayon-documentation/website/docs/module_ftrack.md

 If you want to connect Ftrack to AYON you might need to make few changes in Ftrack settings.
 These changes would take a long time to do manually, so we prepared a few Ftrack actions to help you out.
 First, you'll need to launch AYON settings, enable [Ftrack module](admin_settings_system.md#Ftrack), and enter the address to your Ftrack server.

 ### Login
-Once your server is configured, restart aAYONyon and you should be prompted to enter your [Ftrack credentials](artist_ftrack.md#How-to-use-Ftrack-in-ayon) to be able to run our Ftrack actions.
+Once your server is configured, restart AYON and you should be prompted to enter your [Ftrack credentials](artist_ftrack.md#How-to-use-Ftrack-in-AYON) to be able to run our Ftrack actions.
 If you are already logged in to Ftrack in your browser, it is enough to press `Ftrack login` and it will connect automatically.

-For more details step by step on how to login to Ftrack in AYON to go [artist Ftrack login](artist_ftrack.md#How-to-use-Ftrack-in-ayon) documentation.
+For more details step by step on how to login to Ftrack in AYON to go [artist Ftrack login](artist_ftrack.md#How-to-use-Ftrack-in-AYON) documentation.

 You can only use our Ftrack Actions and publish to Ftrack if each artist is logged in.